The page has been translated by Gen AI.

 CategoryConceptAdvantageDisadvantage

-simulation methodModel the workload for the target task, simulate it, and estimate its scale.You can obtain relatively accurate valuesIt is time-consuming and costly.
+simulation methodModel the workload for the target task, simulate it, and estimate its scale.Relatively accurate values can be obtained.It requires a lot of time and cost.

 Number of operations per userNumber of business logic operations generated per second by a single user3 ~ 65

-Basic OPS correctionCorrection factor for adapting the OPS (Operations Per Second) measured in the test environment to a complex real-world environment (default OPS correction factor of 3 applied)-3
+Basic OPS correctionA correction factor to adapt the OPS(Operation Per Second) measured in the test environment to a complex real-world environment (the default OPS correction applies a factor of 3)-3

-Business-use adjustmentCorrection factor based on the type of target system (0.7: web server, 2: WAS server)
+Business use adjustmentCorrection factor based on the type of target system (0.7: web server, 2: WAS server)-

 • Web: 0.7